 The General Plan identifies Commercial Regional "node" opportunity areas where future Commercial Regional development is anticipated.
 However, neither the General Plan nor General Plan EIR identified specific boundaries associated with the Commercial Regional nodes.
-At the time of General Plan EIR preparation, the Livestock 101 node was identified at Highway 101 and State Route 156 rather than at the Livestock 101 site.
-Per, the Land Use Diagram considered in the General Plan EIR, the Livestock 101 node was identified for development under the Rural land use designation and therefore, cultural impacts were considered (General Plan EIR Figure 14-4).
-As a program level CEQA document, no site or parcel specific analysis was completed in the General Plan EIR that would identify the potential for buildout and associated impacts within each land use designation.
+The proposed C-3 District delineates specific C-3 Regional Commercial boundaries.
+The General Plan analyzed the County's cultural resources and potential impacts on them from development under the 2035 General Plan at a program or community level in the General Plan EIR.
 Given the community-level evaluation of the proposed 2035 General Plan, specific project-level impacts were not identified or discussed since the exact locations of future development projects are not currently known and thus to evaluate such impacts at this level would be speculative.
-However, the Livestock site was generally identified for development under its Rural land use designation.
-While the Rural land use designation allows for less intense development than the C-3 District code, the level of future development of the site is unknown at this point and the General Plan EIR analysis was at a programmatic level and did not consider specific types or intensity of development on specific sites.
-Therefore, while Commercial Regional development was not considered on site, cultural impacts generally associated with development were evaluated.
-Additionally, developments of four Commercial Regional nodes were considered in the General Plan EIR, one of which was approximately half a mile away, and cumulative development allowed under the C-3 District for four nodes would fit growth projections utilized in the General Plan EIR analysis.
-The potential impacts associated with the rezone of the Livestock 101 site to C-3 were adequately evaluated in the General Plan EIR.
+Rather, the General Plan EIR provides a programmatic analysis of potential impacts based on reasonably available information.
 The C-3 zoning implementation is a community level planning tool and not a development specific project.
-While cultural impacts within the specific proposed C-3 boundaries were not analyzed in the General Plan EIR, the General Plan EIR considered reasonably foreseeable buildout of the General Plan land use diagram, which included residential development at the Livestock 101 location.
+While cultural impacts within the specific proposed C-3 boundaries were not analyzed in the General Plan EIR, the General Plan EIR considered reasonably foreseeable buildout of the General Plan land use diagram, which included Commercial Regional node development at the locations identified in General Plan EIR Figures 3-4 and 3-6.
 In addition to the programmatic level of review provided for in the General Plan EIR, as part of subsequent, project-specific environmental analysis, the County will be required to analyze impacts to cultural resources at development project site specific level.
 An attempt to analyze development and site specific impacts to cultural resources at this time would be speculative.